Ottermad/ottermad.github.io/_posts/2023-09-09-QC-Course-Inner-Products.md

 ## Size of vectors
 An inner product is often said to give geometry to a space.
 This is because it allows us to talk about the sizes of vectors and the angles between them.

-We can denote the size of the a vector v as \|v\| and we use the following the formula:
+We can denote the size of a vector v as \|v\| and we use the following formula:

 $$|v| = \sqrt{\langle v, v \rangle}$$